50 big and small things worth getting rid of this spring

 Unused Handicraft Materials

-Once you heard that knitting perfectly relieves stress, bought knitting needles and yarn, but since then you have not even touched them.
-With knitting like that - either you knit or not.
-If you are inclined to the second option, then take the materials to the one who knits.
+Once you heard that knitting is a great stress reliever, so you bought knitting needles and yarn, but have not even touched them since.
+With knitting like this: either you knit or you don't.
+If you are leaning towards the second option, then take the materials to the person who knits.

 Bank with a trifle

 No, no, don't throw it away!
-Ask the store to exchange coins for banknotes, or if there are too many coins, put them in a donation box, for example, an animal shelter.
+Ask the store to exchange coins for bills, or if there are too many coins, drop them in a donation box or an animal shelter.